uapi-group/specifications/specs/unified_kernel_image.md

 * `.cmdline`
 * `.dtb`
 * `.ucode`
+* `.initrd`

 PE Addons should be sorted by their filename, and applied in this order.
 In case of `.cmdline` all command lines provided by addons are suffixed in this order to any command line included in the UKI.
 In case of `.dtb` any such section included in the UKI shall be applied first, and those provided by add-ons should then by applied in order as a fix-up.
 In case of `.ucode` the contained `cpio` archives should be prefixed to the regular initrds passed to the kernel, in reverse order.
+In case of `.initrd` the contained `cpio` archives should be appended to the regular initrds passed to the kernel.

 PE Addons may include sections of multiple types (e.g. both a `.cmdline` and a `.dtb` section), in which case all of them should be applied.